 Apple Families can help parents regulate their child’s screen time

-Keeping a constant eye on children while they are using a smartphone or tablet can be annoying.
+New Delhi: Keeping a constant eye on children while they are using a smartphone or tablet can be annoying.
 Instead of fretting and nagging the child, parents can remotely control the screen time or what the child can or cannot access using various parental control tools which are already in place.
 Finding all these tools can be tricky, though.

 To ensure parents don’t miss out on any of the features, Apple has added a new section called Families on its website on 15 March.
 It puts all the parental control options available to iOS users at one place, along with tips on activating them.